On the Maximization of Real Sequences: Applications

 \subsubsection{Numerical example}

-Let us consider one example developed in~\cite{ahiyevich2018upper}.
-Let us define $U$ as the $d\times d$ matrix such that $U_{1d}=1$ and $U_{ij}=0$ otherwise and $\Idd$ the identity matrix (of size $d\times d$).
-Now let $\lambda$ be in $(-1,1)$ and let us define we define the matrix:
+Let us consider an example developed in~\cite{ahiyevich2018upper}.
+Let us define $U$ as the $d\times d$ matrix such that $U_{1d}=1$ and $U_{ij}=0$ otherwise, and $\Idd$ as the identity matrix (of size $d\times d$).
+Now, let $\lambda$ be in $(-1,1)$ and define the matrix as follows: